Yes, we are open!

 The size of a whale calf will depend on the size of the mother, but generally you can expect it to be about 1/4th to 1/3rd the length of the mother.
 So, the whale calf of the blue whale will be significantly larger than that of a grey whale, for example.

-If you’re fascinated by baby whales just as much as we are, we invite you to join us for a whale watching cruise at Harbor Breeze.
+If you’re fascinated by baby whales, or particularly baby blue whales, just as much as we are, we invite you to join us for a whale watching cruise at Harbor Breeze.
 Each whale watching excursion is packed full of information on whales, narrated by an experienced naturalist on-board each and every trip.
 Not only will you see breathtaking views of ocean marine life, you will walk away with so much education on these wonderful creatures and their habitat.
 We welcome you and your family to join us on the next journey for an excursion the entire family will cherish for years to come.